Juniper quarterly profit rises nearly six-fold

-(Reuters) - Juniper Networks Inc (JNPR.N) reported a nearly six-fold rise in quarterly profit due to a rebound in demand for network equipment from telecom service providers.
+Oct 22 (Reuters) - Juniper Networks Inc reported a nearly six-fold rise in quarterly profit due to a rebound in demand for network equipment from telecom service providers.

 Net income rose to $99 million, or 19 cents per share, in the third quarter, from $17 million, or 3 cents per share, a year earlier.